git4humans/git4humans/README.md

 Saving with message: _
 ```

-This way, **Git for Humans** tries its best to guide you, and make your experience with Git more fun and enjoyable.
+This way, **Git for Humans** tries its best to guide us, and make our experience with Git more fun and enjoyable.

 ## Usage

 The infamous [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle) can be found to apply to [Git commands](https://git-scm.com/docs): roughly 80% of our experience with Git will be around 20% of all the commands.

 **Git for Humans** is focusing on these 20% commands that we most likely will touch in everyday use.
-For more complex use, you can fallback to the original Git commands.
-[All Git commands](https://git-scm.com/docs) is applicable in **Git for Humans** (e.g., you can use `git fetch` and `g fetch` interchangeably).
+For more advanced and complex use, we can fallback to the original Git commands.
+[All Git commands](https://git-scm.com/docs) is applicable in **Git for Humans** (e.g., we can use `git fetch` and `g fetch` interchangeably).

 **new**